-5. Party-In-Interest Transactions
+4. Party-In-Interest Transactions

 The Master Trust is invested in the Company's common stock and the Plan holds notes receivable from participants, both of which qualify as party-in-interest transactions.
-During the year ended December 31, 2015, the Master Trust's investment in the Company's common stock included purchases of approximately \$664 million, sales of approximately \$849 million, realized gains of approximately \$89 million, unrealized gains of approximately \$63 million and dividend income of approximately \$81 million.
-The Master Trust invests in short term investment funds managed by the Trustee.
-As described in Note 2 - "Expenses", the Plan paid certain expenses related to Plan operation and investment activity to the Trustee.
+During the year ended December 31, 2015, the Master Trust's investment in the Company's common stock included purchases of approximately \$664 million, sales of approximately \$849 million, realized gains of approximately \$68 million and dividend income of approximately \$81 million.
+The Master Trust invests in short term investment funds managed by the Custodian.
 These investments qualify as party-in-interest transactions.

-The Company is both the plan sponsor and a party to the Master Trust, therefore the Master Trust investment and the Plan's interest of \$3.8 billion in the Company's common stock qualifies as a related party transaction, along with the dividend income of \$81 million earned by the Plan on this investment.
+The Company is both the plan sponsor and a party to the Master Trust, therefore the Master Trust investment and the Plan's interest of \$6.6 million in the Company's common stock qualifies as a related party transaction.

-6. Risks and Uncertainties
+5. Risks and Uncertainties